2010 Southern Illinois Salukis football team

 The 2010 Southern Illinois Salukis football team represented Southern Illinois University Carbondale as a member of the Missouri Valley Football Conference (MVFC) during the 2010 NCAA Division I FCS football season.
 Led by third-year head coach Dale Lennon, the Salukis compiled an overall record of 5–6 with a mark of 4–4 in conference play, placing in a six-way tie for third in the MVFC.
 Southern Illinois played home games at the newly-opened Saluki Stadium in Carbondale, Illinois.

 Schedule

+NFL draft

+The following Saluki was selected in the 2011 NFL draft following the season.